Calorique

 Protein Density Is Exceptional

-For an athlete targeting 160g of protein per day (a standard recommendation for a 80kg/176lb person pursuing muscle hypertrophy, per the International Society of Sports Nutrition guidelines), chicken breast is uniquely practical: five 100g servings of grilled chicken provide 155g of protein at approximately 825 calories.
-Hitting the same target from whole eggs (at ~6g protein per egg) would require 27 eggs and 1,890 calories.
-From milk, you would need more than 4.8 liters per day.
+For an athlete targeting 160g of protein per day, chicken breast is practical because the portions scale cleanly: five 100g servings of cooked roasted chicken provide about 155g of protein at approximately 825 calories.
+Hitting the same target from whole eggs (at about 6g protein per egg) would require roughly 27 eggs and far more calories.
+From milk, the volume would be much higher.

 Amino Acid Profile and Leucine Content